 No cases of locally acquired COVID-19 were diagnosed in NSW in the 24 hours to 8pm last night.

-Four cases were reported in overseas travellers in hotel quarantine, bringing the total number of cases in NSW to 4,297 since the start of the pandemic.
+Five cases were reported in overseas travellers in hotel quarantine, bringing the total number of cases in NSW to 4,294 since the start of the pandemic.

-NSW Health thanks the community for its support, as every person who comes forward for testing is playing an important role in helping to contain the spread of COVID-19.
+NSW Health thanks the community, as every person who comes forward for testing is playing an important role in helping to contain the spread of COVID-19.

-NSW Health is treating 70 COVID-19 cases, none of whom are in intensive care.
-Most cases – 94 per cent – are being treated by NSW Health in non-acute, out-of-hospital care.
+NSW Health is treating 71 COVID-19 cases, none of whom are in intensive care.
+Most cases, 94 per cent, are being treated by NSW Health in non-acute, out-of-hospital care.

 Everyone in these areas is urged to immediately get tested if they have any symptoms at all that could signal COVID-19.
 Symptoms such as a runny nose or scratchy throat, cough, tiredness, fever or other symptoms could be COVID-19.
 After testing, you must remain in isolation until a negative result is received.